Isambard Kingdom Brunel: Great Western Railway

-Drawing on Brunel's experience with the Thames Tunnel, the Great Western contained a series of impressive achievements—soaring viaducts such as the one in Ivybridge, specially designed stations, and vast tunnels including the Box Tunnel, which was the longest railway tunnel in the world at that time.
-There is an anecdote claiming that the Box Tunnel was deliberately aligned so that the rising sun shines all the way through it on Brunel's birthday.
+Drawing on Brunel's experience with the Thames Tunnel, the Great Western contained a series of technical achievements—viaducts such as the one in Ivybridge, specially designed stations, and tunnels including the Box Tunnel, which was the longest railway tunnel in the world at that time.
 With the opening of the Box Tunnel, the line from London to Bristol was complete and ready for trains on 30 June 1841.

 The initial group of locomotives ordered by Brunel to his own specifications proved unsatisfactory, apart from the North Star locomotive, and 20-year-old Daniel Gooch (later Sir Daniel) was appointed as Superintendent of Locomotive Engines.
 Brunel and Gooch chose to locate their locomotive works at the village of Swindon, at the point where the gradual ascent from London turned into the steeper descent to the Avon valley at Bath.

-Brunel's achievements ignited the imagination of the technically minded Britons of the age, and he soon became quite notable in the country on the back of this interest.

 After Brunel's death, the decision was taken that standard gauge should be used for all railways in the country.
 At the original Welsh terminus of the Great Western railway at Neyland, sections of the broad gauge rails are used as handrails at the quayside, and information boards there depict various aspects of Brunel's life.
 There is also a larger-than-life bronze statue of him holding a steamship in one hand and a locomotive in the other.
 The statue has been replaced after an earlier theft.

 The present London Paddington station was designed by Brunel and opened in 1854.
 Examples of his designs for smaller stations on the Great Western and associated lines which survive in good condition include Mortimer, Charlbury and Bridgend (all Italianate) and Culham (Tudorbethan).
 Surviving examples of wooden train sheds in his style are at Frome and Kingswear.